Don’t Power Through the Pain. See an Emergency Dentist!

 Why Choose All Smiles Dental Group?

 When you have a dental emergency, the last thing you want to have to do is travel to various specialists throughout Colorado Springs.
 We make it easy with our diverse staff of dental professionals, which includes dentists, oral surgeons, orthodontists, and more, all under one roof.
-Please call the office at 719-599-0665 when you need to see an emergency dentist.
+Please call the office at 719-599-0665 when you need to see an emergency dentist in Colorado Springs.